devinleighsmith/jasper/docker/README.md

 # Running the Application on DevContainer for Local Development

+Hot reloading is configured in both frontend and backend so developers can see the effects of the code changes almost instantly without having to completely restart the application.
+This significantly speeds up the development process.

 ## Pre-requisite

 Ensure `Docker` and `Dev Containers` extenion (`ms-vscode-remote.remote-containers`) is installed in your machine.